MikkelGroenning/MBML_project_generate_data/README.md

 This Github Repo contains two python scripts used to download, make, and preprocess the The Danish Parliament Corpus 2009 - 2017 dataset.
 Use the following command in the following order.

-1. Select folder
-Navigate to desired project folder

-2. Build environment
+1. Build environment
 <pre><code>
 conda env create -f environment.yml conda env update
 </code></pre>

-3. Download and make the data set
+2. Download and make the data set
 <pre><code>
-python make_dataset.py
+python make_dataset
 </code></pre>

-4. Preprocess the data set
+3. Preprocess the data set
 <pre><code>
-python build_features.py
+python build_features
 </code></pre>

 This will generate